 Also known simply as the nose, the nose plate is the bottom part of a hand truck on which you can stack objects.
 It typically consists of a flat piece of metal.
 You can place the heaviest object directly on the nose plate, after which you can stack lighter objects on it.

-The frame is the main body of a hand truck.
+The frame is part of the main body.
 It’s typically made of aluminum or steel.
 Hand trucks with an aluminum frame weigh less, but those with a steel frame are usually stronger.
 Regardless, the frame is the metal body of a hand truck that runs perpendicular to the nose plate.
 The nose plate connects to the bottom of the frame at the front of the hand truck.

 All hand trucks have wheels.
 Wheels, of course, provide the rolling mechanism for hand trucks.
 You can expect to find at least two wheels on any given hand truck.
 Some hand trucks have solid wheels.
 Others have air-inflated wheels, which are also known as pneumatic wheels.
 With wheels, you can roll the hand by pulling it.
 There are also stair-climbing hand trucks, some of which feature up to a half-dozen wheels.